heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

  rewrite How-to-Guides/hello_world.md (87%)
 ```

-### Step 6: Push the file to your remote repository
+### Step 7 — Push the file to your remote repository

-Now that you've committed your file, run `git push` to publish your changes to your remote repository.
+Now that you've committed your file, run `git push` in your terminal to publish your changes to your remote repository.

 ## See also